codiga/doc.codiga.io/docs/rosie/ide-specifications.md

 For each opened file in the editor, we should cache the list of rules that applies.
 A background job takes care of updating the rules for a specific file.
 The rules are retrieved from the [Codiga API](/docs/api).

-The list of rulesets being used are stored in the `.codiga` file.
+The list of rulesets being used are stored in the `codiga.yml` file.
 If the file is absent, no analysis is being done.

-### `.codiga` file structure
+### `codiga.yml` file structure

-The `.codiga` file is a YAML file defined as is:
+The `codiga.yml` file is a YAML file defined as is:

 ```yaml
 rulesets: